helium/HIP/0085-Hex-Coverage-Limit.md

 Since radio C, D and E had the lowest signal strength out of all five (5) radios, and only the top two (2) radios will earn PoC rewards, radios C, D and E will not earn any modeled coverage points, and are ranked as "Fail".

-< add here some info about the implications of this >
+As noted in the example above, outdoor radio deployers will now need to be cognizant of where they are placing their radios in order to maximize modeled coverage point.

 ## Drawbacks:
-The implementation of this proposal could increase the complexity of the Mobile network, and modeled coverage scores.
-Increasing complexity means...
+The implementation of this proposal could increase the complexity of modeled coverage scores due to adding additional variables used to calculate total MOBILE rewards.

 Additionally, radio deployers may lose out on awarded coverage points in instances where multiple radios are set up in the same hex.